The Flask Mega-Tutorial Part VIII: Followers

 #...

 This is by far the most complex query I have used on this application.
 I'm going to try to decipher this query one piece at a time.
-If you look at the structure of this query, you are going to notice that there are three main sections designed by the join(), filter() and order_by() methods of the SQLAlchemy query object:
+Ignoring for now the two so.aliased() calls, when you look at the structure of this query you are going to notice that there are four main sections defined by two join() clauses, where() and order_by():

 Joins